OWASP/www-project-cornucopia/tab_faqs.md

 > OWASP does not endorse or recommend commercial products or services.

-> OWASP Cornucopia is licensed under the Creative Commons Attribution-ShareAlike 3.0 license and is © 2012-2016 OWASP Foundation.
+> OWASP Cornucopia is licensed under the Creative Commons Attribution-ShareAlike 3.0 license and is © 2012–2024 OWASP Foundation.

 If any files are distributed electronically, the long-form wording should also be aded in a license.txt file within the distribution.

 If the intention is to use the idea only (option 3 above), the long-form, box and short-form wording might be different, and probably simpler.
 And it might make more sense to start with the Microsoft-provided Elevation of Privilege files (and open source license).

-#### B - Upcoming update to Cornucopia
+#### B - Cornucopia version

-Note that the current print design files are v1.04, and the current Word document is v1.10, but we are in the process of updating all of these to v1.20.

-Whatever is used as a starting point, please state the source version, for example:
+Whatever version is used as a starting point, please state the source, for example:

-> Based on OWASP Cornucopia Ecommerce Website Edition v1.04
+> Based on OWASP Cornucopia Ecommerce Website Edition v1.30-EN

 #### C - OWASP brand usage